ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

     - What if the system gets out of sync
     - Need to provide mechanism to provide full snapshot from time to time
     - Bring this to the mailing list
-OAM:
+OAM (Jensen):
-    - Since there is no server-to-server protocol defined for ALTO yet, one option is to not standardized server-to-server OAM.
+    - Q5.
+Since there is no server-to-server protocol defined for ALTO yet, one option is to not standardized server-to-server OAM.
+    - Q6.
+Do we need a data broker for ALTO server
-    - Bring this to the mailing list
+    - Jensen to bring this question to the mailing list MPQUIC (Ziyang):
+    - Consider putting another demo for 115.
+    - Provide updates to the ALTO WG
+    - WG will seek ways to integrate Ziyang's demo into some of the deployments that are going on.

 ------------------------------